cesbo/help/en/book/protocols/udp.md

 ![Multicast](img/multicast.png)

 Group communication may either be application layer multicast or network-assisted multicast, where the latter makes it possible for the source to efficiently send to the group in a single transmission.
 Copies are automatically created in other network elements, such as routers, switches and cellular network base stations, but only to network segments that currently contain members of the group.
-Network assisted multicast may be implemented at the data link layer using one-to-many addressing and switching such as Ethernet multicast addressing, ATM (Asynchronous Transfer Mode), P2MP (point-to-multipoint virtual circuits) or InfiniBand multicast.
-Network-assisted multicast may also be implemented at the Internet layer using IP multicast.
+Network assisted multicast may be implemented at the data link layer using one-to-many addressing and switching such as Ethernet multicast addressing, ATM (Asynchronous Transfer Mode) and P2MP (point-to-multipoint virtual circuits).
 In IP multicast the implementation of the multicast concept occurs at the IP routing level, where routers create optimal distribution paths for datagrams sent to a multicast destination address.

 Multicast is often employed in Internet Protocol (IP) applications of streaming media, such as IPTV and multipoint video conferencing.